Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Simulation Study

-We explore multiple simulation scenarios, by varying key factors such as the degree of spatial correlation among predictor coefficients and the number of regions per node.
-Additionally, different combinations of $(\delta_{\beta,1}^2,\delta_{\beta,2}^2,\eta_{\beta,1},\eta_{\beta,2},\delta_h^2,\eta_h) $ result in significantly different variability, which allows us to evaluate model performance under a range of SNR conditions, testing its robustness across different cases.
-Detailed simulation results on the effect of varying correlation parameters are presented in Appendix Section~2 of the Supplementary Materials.
+We explore simulation scenarios by varying the total number of regions $J$.
+Additionally, different combinations of $(\delta_{\beta,1}^2,\delta_{\beta,2}^2,\eta_{\beta,1},\eta_{\beta,2},\delta_h^2,\eta_h) $ induce varying SNR levels, allowing us to assess model performance under a range of SNRs.
+Simulation results on the effect of varying correlation parameters are presented in Section~2 of the supplementary file.